aamotz001/Electric-Car-Analysis/README.md

 * In order to maintain communication throughout the working period, we plan to meet 3 times a week: during the assigned group time in Tuesday/Thursday lectures, and once on Saturday (time will be agreed upon the Thursday before).
 * We anticipate an initial total of approximately 2-3 hours per week in discussion with the entire group present, with more time assigned as required (to be decided upon as a group).
 As well, group members working together will interface as needed, with communication times set between the relevant members.
 The entire group need not be alerted to meetings between individuals.
 * It is understandable if a group member needs to be absent for a particular meeting, however it is expected that they will put forth best efforts to get back up to date and minimize the number of absences.
-It is preferred if absences are communicated at least 24 hours before hand
+It is preferred if absences are communicated at least 24 hours before hand.

 ## Project Roles